HurricaneA/HurricaneA/README.md

-Hey, My name is Kavishka Jayarajah.
+Hey, My name is Kavishkar Jayarajah.
 I'm pretty new for Markdown languages and GitHub.
 I'm interested in learning new frameworks and mastering few of them. and I'm currently learning Angular and Laravel.